 The Stoa of Attalos was a spot for Athenians to meet and converse.
 It was a Hellenistic version of a mall, with 42 shop spaces over two levels.
 The restoration long after its plunder took place between 1953 – 1956, and over 160,000 items dating from Neolithic times to the 19th century have been unearthed.
 The upper floor of the stoa hosts a permanent exhibition of sculptures & busts excavated on the site, representing Athenian art from the late Classical, Hellenistic and Roman periods.

-Built in the 11th century and underwent changes repeatedly throughout the centuries, the church of the Holy Apostles was restored to its original form from 1954 in 1956.
+Built-in the 11th century and underwent changes repeatedly throughout the centuries, the church of the Holy Apostles was restored to its original form from 1954 to 1956.
 Nonetheless, it is the only structure in the site apart from the Temple of Hephaestus, to remain intact since its foundation.

 2An Athenian touch to the Byzantine Grounds: Church of the Holy Apostles